rtc-io/rtc-switchboard/README.md

 ## Reference

-### signaller(server, opts?)
+### switchboard(server, opts?)

-Create the signaller that will work with primus.
+Create the switchboard which uses primus under the hood.
 By default calling this function will create a new `Primus` instance and use the pure [websockets adapter](https://github.com/primus/primus#websockets).